Child & Adolescent Services

-Attention Deficit Hyperactivity Disorder (ADHD) includes poor concentration, impulsivity, disorganization (ADD), and often hyperactivity.
+ADHD includes poor concentration, impulsivity, disorganization and often hyperactivity.
 ADHD is the most widely diagnosed childhood disorder.
-Correctly diagnosing ADHD means ruling out other problems.
-Busy professionals often overlook this step.
+Correctly diagnosing ADHD means conducting a thorough assessment to rule out other potential symptoms and problems.

-Developing rewards and consequences to motivate your child
+- Developing rewards and consequences to motivate your child

-Consulting with parents, teachers, and pediatricians
+- Consulting with parents, teachers, and pediatricians

-Developing more successful coping skills
+- Developing successful coping skills

-Home and school interventions
+- Home and school interventions

-Individual, family, and group therapy
+- Individual, family, and group therapy

 - Workable solutions